How we operate

 - During this phase you are required to demonstrate that the project has the potential to satisfy the NAIF opens in a new windowmandatory eligibility criteria

 - We will conduct a Strategic Assessment of the project which includes evaluating the project against our strategic assessment considerations.
-Once this assessment is complete we will seek approval from the NAIF Board, through the preparation and presentation of a Strategic Assessment Paper (“SAP”), to progress our review of the project to the detailed review phase.
+For eligible projects, a Strategic Assessment Paper (“SAP”) will be prepared and presented to NAIF’s investment review bodies.
 The strategic assessment considerations include:

-- The capabilities and track record of the proponent, sponsors, management and financial consultants, as well as proposed design, engineering and construction consultants.
+- The capabilities and track record of the proponent, sponsors, management and consultants.

-- That the project involves construction or enhancement of infrastructure, located in (or that will have significant benefit for) northern Australia.
+- That the project involves the development or enhancement of infrastructure, in (or that will have significant benefit for) northern Australia.

-- The pathways for the project to be fully funded, including availability of equity to support the project, and that credible co-financiers have been identified.
+- The pathways for the project to be fully funded, including availability of equity to support the project, and whether credible co-financiers have been identified.

-- That there is a sufficiently developed viable business case which enables financial close to occur within a reasonable time.
+- That there is a sufficiently developed and viable business case, which enables financial close to occur within a reasonable time.

-- The strategy to achieve revenue certainty (such as via offtake agreements) and realistic operating cost forecasts, in support of debt repayment.
+- Revenue certainty and realistic operating cost forecasts, in support of debt repayment.

 - The project’s executability, including strategy to achieve close in a reasonable timeframe.

-- That the project has the potential to meet NAIF’s Public Benefit guidelines and Indigenous Engagement Strategy guidelines.
+- That the project has the potential to meet NAIF’s Public Benefit Guidelinesopens PDF file and Indigenous Engagement Strategyopens PDF file guidelines.

 - That NAIF funding is needed for the project.

 This step does not constitute an Investment Decision, nor is it an offer of finance.
-It does not indicate whether the NAIF eligibility criteria will be met, nor is it an endorsement of any specific terms or conditions.
+It does not guarantee that the NAIF eligibility criteria will be met, nor is it an endorsement of any specific terms or conditions.

-If NAIF decides to continue to the next phase, relevant government stakeholders (Commonwealth, State and Territory) will be informed.
+Relevant government stakeholders (Commonwealth, State and Territory) will be consulted and informed.

-- During this phase, we undertake detailed project due diligence, including project, financial and credit risk analysis, and technical, environmental and social risk analysis (see here).
+- During this phase, we undertake detailed project due diligence, including project, financial and credit risk analysis, and technical, environmental and social risk analysis (View the NAIF ESR Policyopens PDF file opens in a new window)opens PDF file .

-- We will work collaboratively with you and any co-financiers to develop appropriate NAIF loan terms and conditions, noting that the level of concessions provided by NAIF is to be the minimum required for the project to proceed.
+- We will work collaboratively with you and any co-financiers to develop appropriate terms and conditions for NAIF’s finance.

-- We will also consult with relevant Commonwealth, State and Territory government stakeholders.
-Where a NAIF loan would be greater than $100 million, NAIF will consult with Infrastructure Australia.
+- We will carry out additional consultation with relevant Commonwealth, State and Territory government stakeholders.
+Where NAIF financing will be greater than $250 million, NAIF will consult with Infrastructure Australia.

-- Information provided by you to NAIF during this phase (including Public Benefit assessment and Indigenous Engagement Strategy)will form the basis for you to submit a formal Investment Proposal.
+- Information provided by you to NAIF during this phase (including Public Benefit assessmentopens PDF file and opens in a new windowIndigenous Engagement Strategyopens PDF file opens in a new window)opens PDF file will form the basis for you to submit a formal opens in a new windowInvestment Proposal.

-- Once the detailed assessment of all these requirements is complete, an Investment Decision is sought from the NAIF Board.
+- Once the detailed assessment of all these requirements is complete, an Investment Decision is sought from NAIF’s Board.

-* In addition to satisfying the NAIF mandatory criteria and other legislative requirements, before we can provide NAIF funding for a project, all projects must be in compliance with all relevant Commonwealth, State and Territory laws.
-Projects must comply with the Commonwealth’s Australian Industry Participation Plan Policy (this requirement applies to NAIF loans of $20m or more.
-See here) and with the Commonwealth’s Work Health and Safety Accreditation Scheme where applicable.
+* In addition to satisfying the NAIF mandatory criteria and other legislative requirements, some projects will need to comply with the opens in a new windowCommonwealth’s Australian Industry Participation Plan Policy (this requirement applies to NAIF loans of $20m or more.
+See opens in a new window the User Guide for Australian Industry Participation plansopens PDF file ) and with the Commonwealth’s Work Health and Safety Accreditation Scheme where applicable.

-- If the NAIF Board makes an Investment Decision to offer finance, both the responsible Commonwealth Minister and the relevant State or Territory Government must confirm their support (non veto).
+- If the NAIF Board makes an Investment Decision to offer finance, the responsible Commonwealth Minister has a consideration period during which the Minister may veto the project (on specific grounds specified in the NAIF Act).

-- The negotiation and execution of legal documentation and the satisfaction of any conditions to the NAIF loan are required before a project can receive NAIF funding.
+- The negotiation and execution of legal documentation and the satisfaction of any conditions to the NAIF financing is required before a project can receive NAIF funding.